Dynamics of collective minds in online communities: Discussion

 \subsubsection{Comment network generation}

-To capture community response to filtered news events, we construct the comment semantic network, defined as $A_t^k = (V, E, \hat{F}_t^k, \hat{W}_t^k)$.
+To capture community response to filtered news events, we construct the comment semantic network.
+This network represents a community’s internal structure of expressed meaning.
+It is a complete graph in which each node is a topic and each edge captures the semantic similarity between topics.
+Formally, it is defined as $A_t^k = (V, E, \hat{F}_t^k, \hat{W}_t^k)$.
 This network shares vertices ($V$) and edges ($E$) with other semantic networks, while incorporating frequencies ($\hat{F}_t^k$) and weights ($\hat{W}_t^k$).
 Note that the frequency of the comment network $\hat{F}_t^k$ corresponds to the empirical comment frequency for each topic.

 For each news $x_{i, t}^k$, the comment frequency is derived by first assigning several comments $c_{i, t}^k$ based on a comment number distribution.
-Based on the current frequency of the community semantic network, a set of comment multipliers $m_{i, t, q}^{k} \sim P_{m, q}(x_{i, t}^{k}, c_{i, t}^{k})$ for each tier (which depends on the tier $q$, community topic ranking for each tier $r_{z_q}^k$, and the comment number $c_{i, t}^k$, see Extended Data Fig. 1 and Supplementary Note 2), are sampled to adjust the frequency of "on-topic" comments (applied for $N_w$ topics).
+Based on the current frequency of the community semantic network, a set of comment multipliers $m_{i, t, q}^{k} \sim P_{m, q}(x_{i, t}^{k}, c_{i, t}^{k})$ for each tier (which depends on the tier $q$, community topic ranking for each tier $r_{z_q}^k$, and the comment number $c_{i, t}^k$, see SI Appendix, section 6 and Fig. S8), are sampled to adjust the frequency of "on-topic" comments (applied for $N_w$ topics).
 Meanwhile, all of the other topic frequencies ($N-N_w$ topics)are scaled by a normalization constant $C_{i, t}^k$.
 This normalization ensures that the total number of comments remains consistent.
 The final comment frequency is given by summing all comment topic frequency for all news, $\hat{f}_{j, t}^k = \sum_i \hat{f}_{j, t}^k(x_{i, t}^k)$.

 The weight captures co-occurrences of topic pairs within the news for a given period (a month), weighted by the volume of comments under that news.
 For each pair of topics $(a, b)$, the weight $\hat{w}_{ab, t}^k$ is non-zero only if both topics appear in the same news item.
 The overall weight at time $t$ is calculated as $\hat{w}_{ij, t}^k = \sum_i c_{i, t}^k \hat{w}_{ij, t}^k(x_{i, t}^k)$.